-Funded by the International Institute Enterprise Fund, the Center for Middle Eastern and North African Studies at the University of Michigan initiated the Islamic Peace Studies Initiative that will promote academic research on the subject, as well as the professionalization and recognition of the subfield.
+Funded by the International Institute Enterprise Fund, Islamic Peace Studies Initiative promotes academic research on the subject, as well as the professionalization and recognition of the subfield.

 Peace Studies as an academic field has become well-established in academia.
 Over 150 colleges and universities offer courses in the area of Peace Studies, conceived broadly as everything from political philosophy to security studies to practical conflict resolution.
 The religious dimension of peace studies has bulked large, with 46% of programs being in church-related schools.
 While Christian peace studies is a large sub-field, the scholarly literature on peace with regard to Islam is much smaller.